New Hampshire’s Open Container Law

 The open container law in New Hampshire and the penalties for possessing drugs or open containers of alcohol in motor vehicles.

-By , Attorney
+By , Attorney · Thomas Jefferson School of Law

 New Hampshire's open container law makes it illegal to possess drugs and open containers of alcohol in vehicles.
 The prohibition on possessing open containers of alcohol applies to both, drivers and passengers.
-However, the law prohibiting possession of drugs in vehicles applies only to drivers.
+However, the law prohibiting the possession of drugs in vehicles applies only to drivers.
 This article provides an overview of New Hampshire's open container law, exceptions to the law, and the penalties for possessing open containers and drugs in vehicles.

-It's unlawful for drivers and passengers to transport, carry, possess, or have any liquor or alcoholic beverage in the passenger area of a motor vehicle that's located on any way, except in the original container with an unbroken seal.
-Passengers are further prohibited from possessing an open container when the vehicle is located in an area primarily used for public parking.
+It's unlawful for drivers and passengers to transport, carry, possess, or have any liquor or alcoholic beverage in the passenger area of a motor vehicle that's located on any roadway.
+(N.H.
+Rev. Stat. § 265-A:44.)

-Passenger area.
+The open container law applies to passenger areas of a vehicle.
 The "passenger area" doesn't include the area of a motor vehicle that's been designed or modified for overnight accommodations or living quarters.

 • public highway, street, avenue, road, alley, park, or parkway